atmguille/the-escapists/readme.md

 # The Escapists

-This game was developed for the PPROG (Programming Project) course at UAM by [Guillermo García Cobo](https://github.com/atmguille), Jesús Morato Martín and me.
-Since the game should be terminal based we decided to print spaces as if they were pixels.
+This game was developed for the PPROG (Programming Project) course at UAM by [Guillermo García Cobo](https://github.com/atmguille), [Jesús Morato Martín](https://github.com/mapachepurpuratouris) and me.
+Since the game had to be terminal based we decided to print spaces as if they were pixels.

 The aim of the game is to escape from a high security prison.
 To do so, you can move using the arrow keys, collect objects and talk to other inmates.